 Who am I, and why should you hire me?

-I am an experienced network engineer and architect, and over the course of my career have worked with, on, or for most of the major Internet backbones and content providers in some capacity.
+I am an experienced network engineer and architect, and over the course of my career have worked with, on, or for most of the major Internet backbones and content providers in some capacity, as well as several large enterprises.
 If you've every used a cell phone or the Internet, you've used something I've taught, designed, supported, or built1.

 You can always read my resume so I won't go into that here.
 Some of the things I've done in my career of which I'm particularly proud: